ntk148v/awesome-stars/README.md

 - [obsync](https://github.com/ceph/obsync) - rsync-like utility for syncing bucket data between object storage APIs like S3, Swift
 - [sampleproject](https://github.com/pypa/sampleproject) - A sample project that exists for PyPUG's "Tutorial on Packaging and Distributing Projects"
 - [openstack-neat](https://github.com/beloglazov/openstack-neat) - OpenStack Neat: A Framework for Dynamic Consolidation of Virtual Machines in OpenStack Clouds
-- [dirsync](https://github.com/tkhyn/dirsync) - Directory syncer in Python.
-This is a github clone of the bitbucket repo at
 - [boto3](https://github.com/boto/boto3) - AWS SDK for Python
 - [boto](https://github.com/boto/boto) - For the latest version of boto, see https://github.com/boto/boto3 -- Python interface to Amazon Web Services
 - [libcloud](https://github.com/apache/libcloud) - Apache Libcloud is a Python library which hides differences between different cloud provider APIs and allows you to manage different cloud resources through a unified and easy to use API